Ivan1248/vidlu/README.md

 `scripts/dirs.py` is a module that determines directory paths needed for running experiments.
 It contains the following paths:

 -   `DATASETS` is a list of paths that can be looked up for datasets.
-If the env. variable `VIDLU_DATASETS` is defined, the first path in the list is its value.
+If the env. variable `VIDLU_DATASETS` is defined, it is taken as the first path.
 If found to exist, "&lt;ancestor>/datasets" and "&lt;ancestor>/data/datasets", where "&lt;ancestor>" is any of ancestor directories of `dirs.py`, are included too.
-Dataset directories should be consiered read-only.
+Dataset directories should be considered read-only.
 -   `PRETRAINED` represents a directory that can contain pre-trained parameters.
 It is set to the value of the `VIDLU_PRETRAINED` env. variable (if defined) or "&lt;ancestor>/data/pretrained_parameters" (if found).
 -   `EXPERIMENTS` represents a directory that can contain  experiment results, processed data cache, and other generated data. is set to the value of the `VIDLU_EXPERIMENTS` env. variable (if defined) or "&lt;ancestor>/data/experiments" (if found).
 The following directories are automatically created:
     -   `CACHE = EXPERIMENTS / "cache"` is for data cache.
     -   `SAVED_STATES = EXPERIMENTS / "states"` is for storing intermediate and complete training states.

 #### Setup

-It might be easiest to create the following directory structure) so that the directories can be found automatically by `dirs.py`: Symbolic links can be useful.
+It might be easiest to create the following directory structure so that the directories can be found automatically by `dirs.py`.
+Symbolic links can be useful.

 ```sh
 <ancestor>